Green hill adorned with cypress trees Via degli Dei

 What is the difficulty level of the trail?

 This trail is considered moderately difficult.
 It's suitable for hikers in good physical shape, as the route involves climbing and descending along the Apennine pathways.
 Previous long-distance hiking experience is recommended.
+To learn more about what to expect on the trail, read our blog 'The Via degli Dei: A Journey from Bologna to Florence on Foot.'

 What type of accommodations are available along your package on Via degli Dei?